 Handbrake is extremely easy to use.
 These are the settings we recommend in general.
 Your particular use case may be different.
 To optimize a video for the web using Handbrake:

-Starting in the Summary tab, adjust the Presets field for resolution.
+Starting in the Summary tab, adjust the Presets field if necessary.
 You should not attempt to encode at a resolution higher than the original video.
-If your resolution is 720 or higher we would always recommend that you choose the Preset for "Fast 720p30".
-720 is more than sufficient for most use cases.

 Check the box labeled "Web Optimized"